Regis Philbin, boisterous television personality, dies at 88

 Letters from supportive fans immediately poured in and three days later, Mr. Philbin returned to the set.
 The show lasted until 1969 and often showcased Mr. Philbin as a singer.
 In 1968, he released his first recording, an album of pop songs called “It’s Time for Regis!”

-Mr. Philbin’s first marriage, to Catherine “Kay” Faylan, ended in divorce.
+Mr. Philbin’s first marriage, to Catherine “Kay” Faylen, ended in divorce.
 In 1970, he married Senese, who had been Bishop’s secretary.
-He had several children.
-A complete list of survivors was not immediately available.
+In addition to his wife, survivors include a daughter from his first marriage; and two daughters from his second marriage, Joanna and Jennifer.
+A son died in 2014.

 After Bishop’s show ended, Mr. Philbin served as host of a succession of talk shows culminating in a six-year run on “A.M.
 Los Angeles.”
 He left the morning show in 1981 and soon reunited with one of his former colleagues, Cindy Garvey, on a consistently low-rated morning show on the ABC-TV outlet in New York.